DaniyalSE/spanishQuizForYusra/README.md

 # Spanish Quiz for Yusra

 This is a simple and fun Spanish vocabulary quiz application built with React and Vite.
 It's designed to help users practice their Spanish language skills in an interactive way.
+(My Wife asked me to take a quiz of her Spanish orally, so I decided to make this for her as a gesture

 ## Features